History of atomic theory: Opposition to atomic theory

-Dalton's atomic theory attracted widespread interest but not everyone accepted it at first.
-The law of multiple proportions was shown not to be a universal law when it came to organic substances, whose molecules can be quite large.
-For instance, in oleic acid there is 34 g of hydrogen for every 216 g of carbon, and in methane there is 72 g of hydrogen for every 216 g of carbon.
-34 and 72 form a ratio of 17:36, which is not a ratio of small whole numbers.
-We know now that carbon-based substances can have very large molecules, larger than any the other elements can form.
-Oleic acid's formula is C_{18}H_{34}O_{2} and methane's is CH_{4}.
-The law of multiple proportions by itself was not complete proof, and atomic theory was not universally accepted until the end of the 19th century.
+Dalton's atomic theory attracted widespread interest but not universal acceptance.

 One problem was the lack of uniform nomenclature.
 The word "atom" implied indivisibility, but Dalton defined an atom as being the ultimate particle of any chemical substance, not just the elements or even matter per se.
 This meant that "compound atoms" such as carbon dioxide could be divided, as opposed to "elementary atoms".
 Dalton disliked the word "molecule", regarding it as "diminutive".
 Amedeo Avogadro did the opposite: he exclusively used the word "molecule" in his writings, eschewing the word "atom", instead using the term "elementary molecule".
 Jöns Jacob Berzelius used the term "organic atoms" to refer to particles containing three or more elements, because he thought this only existed in organic compounds.
 Jean-Baptiste Dumas used the terms "physical atoms" and "chemical atoms"; a "physical atom" was a particle that cannot be divided by physical means such as temperature and pressure, and a "chemical atom" was a particle that could not be divided by chemical reactions.

 The modern definitions of atom and molecule—an atom being the basic particle of an element, and a molecule being an agglomeration of atoms—were established in the latter half of the 19th century.
 A key event was the Karlsruhe Congress in Germany in 1860.
 As the first international congress of chemists, its goal was to establish some standards in the community.
 A major proponent of the modern distinction between atoms and molecules was Stanislao Cannizzaro.

 The various quantities of a particular element involved in the constitution of different molecules are integral multiples of a fundamental quantity that always manifests itself as an indivisible entity and which must properly be named atom.